 Provincial regulations regulate all activities that have the potential to contaminate both surface and groundwater supply.
-This includes urban development of cities, municipal (earthen) sewage lagoons and other treatment systems, gas stations, refuse disposal sites, many types of heavy industry, rural residential subdivisions and individual residential septic fields and livestock operations.
+This includes urban development of cities, municipal (earthen) sewage lagoons and other treatment systems, gas stations, refuse disposal sites, many types of heavy industry, rural residential subdivisions, individual residential septic fields and earthen manure storage (EMS) for livestock operations.

 The EMS for our proposed project will be designed by, supervised during construction and certified by a professional engineer.
 It will comply with rigid geotechnical and design specifications to ensure structural integrity to protect ground and surface water and the environment.
-The EMS, barn structures and farm pond reservoir will also be designed to meet the flood risk protection levels as determined by Manitoba Infrastructure, Hydrologic Forecasting & Water Management and local zoning by-law requirements.
+Some public comments were concerned that the operation was only 212 m to 220 m to the Big Grass River.
+As proposed, the proposed EMS would be 1.5 km south of the river and separated by elevated roads, cultivated farmland and a vegetated manmade berm lining the bank edge of the Big Grass River.